-It’s easy to understand why my husband’s coworkers say they would love to compost if they could.
-It offers a whole list of benefits – for your yard, your wallet, and the Earth.
+It’s easy to understand why my husband’s co-workers say they would love to compost.
+It offers a whole list of benefits — for your yard, your wallet, and the Earth.

 - Free Fertilizer.
-Compost improves the texture of your garden soil, so it holds both water and air better.
-It also adds nutrients to the soil and promotes healthy root development in garden plants.
-The icing on the cake is that with home compost, you get all these benefits for free.
-This year, our home compost bin produced about 50 gallons of finished compost, which would have cost us nearly $100 to buy in bags at a garden center.
+Compost improves the texture of your garden soil, allowing it to hold both water and air better.
+It also adds nutrients and promotes healthy root development in garden plants.
+And with home compost, you get all these benefits for free.
+This year, our home compost bin produced about 50 gallons of finished compost, which would have cost us about $35 to buy in bags at a garden center.

 - Less Waste.
-According to the Environmental Protection Agency (EPA), food scraps and yard waste make up 20% to 30% of your household trash.
-If your town charges you by the bag for household trash pickup, putting that waste in the compost bin instead of out by the curb shaves up to 30% off your annual bill.
+According to the Environmental Protection Agency (EPA), food scraps and yard waste make up around 28% of your household trash.
+If your town charges you by the bag for household trash pickup, putting that waste in the compost bin instead of out by the curb shaves up to 28% off your annual bill.

 Just about any kind of vegetable waste can go into a compost pile.
-In addition to actual plants and plant parts, you can compost materials that are made from plants, such as paper, clean sawdust, and even dryer lint, as long as it comes from clothes made of natural fibers.
-The best compost is two to three parts “brown materials” and one part “green materials.”
+In addition to actual plants and plant parts, you can compost materials made from plants, such as paper, clean sawdust, and even dryer lint, as long as it comes from clothes made of natural fibers.
+The best compost is 2 to 3 parts “brown materials” and 1 part “green materials.”

 Brown materials are dry and rich in carbon.
-Examples include the following:
+Examples include:

 - Paper Products.
 You can compost office paper, newspaper, cardboard, and toilet paper rolls.
 It’s best to shred these materials before adding them to the bin so they break down faster and don’t get matted.
 The compost guide from Eartheasy, a natural products store, warns that you should not compost glossy paper or paper with colored ink.

 - Dry Yard Waste.
-This includes dry leaves, pine needles, straw, and small twigs.
-Hay, which contains seeds, is also compostable, but it isn’t ideal because of the risk that seeds could sprout in the compost.
+Dry yard waste includes dry leaves, pine needles, straw, and small twigs.
+Hay, which contains seeds, is also compostable, but it isn’t ideal because of the risk of seeds sprouting in the compost.
 Small branches and twigs can go in, but they take a long time to break down.
 Don’t use large amounts of pine needles, which are highly acidic, and don’t compost leaves or twigs from black walnut trees.

 - Woody Waste.
 Wood chips, clean sawdust, and even ashes from clean materials can all go into compost.
 However, these materials are all very high in carbon, so use them sparingly.

 Green materials are moist and add nitrogen to the finished compost.
-Here are some examples:
+Examples include:

 - Kitchen Scraps.
-Fruit and vegetable peels, coffee grounds, tea bags (with the staples removed), nut shells, and crushed eggshells can all go in compost.
-However, meat, bones, and fish scraps should not, because they can attract pests to the compost pile.
-Dairy products and greasy or oily foods also should not go into compost.
+Fruit and vegetable peels, coffee grounds, tea bags (with the staples removed), nutshells, and crushed eggshells can all go in compost.
+However, meat, bones, and fish scraps should not because they can attract pests to the compost pile.
+You should also avoid adding dairy products and greasy or oily foods to the compost.
 Peels from oranges, peaches, or bananas can have pesticide residue, but this should not be a problem with organic fruits.

 - Moist Yard Waste.
-You can compost green leaves, stems, flowers, and grass clippings, as long as the grass has not been treated with herbicide.
+You can compost green leaves, stems, flowers, and grass clippings as long as the grass is herbicide-free.
 Weeds can go in the compost bin only if they have not gone to seed.
 If they have, the seeds sprout in whatever garden bed you spread your compost on.
 Also, do not put any diseased plants into the compost pile.

-According to most composting guides online, the best way to make compost is in a large, carefully constructed pile: at least three feet on each side, with green and brown materials added in layers.
-To make it break down faster, you should cover it to hold in heat, add enough water to keep it moist, and turn the material over with a pitchfork regularly to add air – ideally, every time you add anything to the pile.
+Most online composting guides will tell you the best way to make compost is in a large, carefully constructed pile: at least 3 feet on each side, with green and brown materials added in layers.
+They’ll also say that to make compost break down faster, you must cover it to hold in heat, add enough water to keep it moist, and turn the material over with a pitchfork regularly to add air — ideally, every time you add anything to the pile.

-All this sounds like an awful lot of work, which is probably the reason my husband’s coworkers think it’s unfeasible.
-They assume it’s just not possible to make your own compost without a lot of space for the pile and a lot of time to maintain it.
+All this sounds like an awful lot of work, which is probably why my husband’s co-workers think they can’t do it.
+They assume it’s impossible to make your own compost without a lot of space for the pile and a lot of time to maintain it.

 However, even if an actively managed pile is the best way to make compost, it’s far from the only way.
-In fact, there are countless methods for making compost: open piles and enclosed bins, large piles and small ones, regular turning and passive “cold” composting.
+There are countless methods for making compost: open piles and enclosed bins, large piles and small ones, regular turning and passive “cold” composting.
 Some methods are faster than others, but given enough time, all can yield rich, nourishing compost.

-The main point of the elaborate instructions most guides provide for making compost – making a large pile, layering greens and browns, turning the pile regularly, and so on – is to keep the pile warm.
-Getting its center to a temperature between 140°F and 155°F kills weed seeds and pathogens, and keeping it warm keeps the compost “cooking” so it breaks down as fast as possible.
+The main point of the elaborate instructions most guides provide for making compost — making a large pile, layering greens and browns, turning the pile regularly — is to keep the pile warm.
+Getting its center to a temperature between 140 and 155 degrees F kills weed seeds and pathogens, and keeping it warm keeps the compost “cooking” so it breaks down as fast as possible.
 Using this “hot composting” method produces finished, usable compost in anywhere from a few weeks to a few months.

-However, if you’re willing to wait a year or two for your finished compost, you can cut out most of the work with the “cold composting” method.
-This is the system my husband and I use in our yard, and it couldn’t be any simpler: Just put all your vegetable waste in the compost bin and leave it there.
+However, if you’re willing to wait a year or two for your finished compost, you can cut out most of the work with the cold composting method.
+It’s the system my husband and I use in our yard, and it couldn’t be any simpler.
+Just put all your vegetable waste in the compost bin and leave it there.
 You can speed it along by turning the pile once in a while, but even if you don’t bother, the waste still breaks down eventually.
 We had our bin about a year before we pulled any usable compost out of it, but the finished product was just as dark and rich as anything we could have bought in a bag.

 For those who are both lazy and impatient, it’s possible to speed up the cold composting process.
 When you first build your compost pile, be sure to include plenty of coarse material, such as straw, hay, weeds, or even crumpled sheets of newspaper.
 Spreading these materials evenly throughout the pile traps tiny pockets of air in the compost, so it stays aerated without having to be turned by hand.